QA-PROJECT-YXSINELL-ACOSTA/portfolioqa/README.md

-# portfolioqa
+# Portfolio QA
-This is a my personal portfolio of qa projects.
+This is a my personal portfolio of QA projects.